million12/docker-typo3-flow-neos-abstract/README.md

 # TYPO3 Neos | Abstract Docker image

-This is a Docker image which is designed to easily create images with standard or customised [TYPO3 Neos](http://neos.typo3.org/) installation.
+This is a Docker image which is designed to easily create images with standard or customised [TYPO3 Neos](http://neos.typo3.org/) installation, from default "base" distribution or your own private repository.
 It is available in Docker Hub as [million12/typo3-neos-abstract](https://registry.hub.docker.com/u/million12/typo3-neos-abstract).

 For an example of working TYPO3 Neos image built on top of this one, see [million12/typo3-neos](https://registry.hub.docker.com/u/million12/typo3-neos) repository.

 The image is designed that as a result, after running a container from it, you'll get working TYPO3 Neos in a matter of seconds.
-When the image is being build, it pre-installs requested version of TYPO3 Neos.
-When container is launched, it will initialise and configure previously pre-installed package, but the process is very quick as everything is already in place.
-Nginx vhosts will be set, Settings.yaml will be updated with database credentials (to a linked db container), initial Neos admin user will be created and site package will be imported.
+When the image is being built, it pre-installs requested version of TYPO3 Neos.
+Later on, when container is launched, it will initialise and configure that pre-installed package - and the process is very quick as the whole source code is already in place.
+During that process Nginx vhost(s) will be set, Settings.yaml will be updated with database credentials (linked db container), initial Neos admin user will be created and specified site package will be imported.
 Read below about available ENV variables to customise your setup.

 ## Usage